felixblaschke/simple_animations/tool/templates/doc/stateless_animation.md

 ### Non-linear animation

 You can make your animation more interesting by applying a non-linear timing curve to it.
-By default the tween is animated constantly or **linear**.
+By default, the tween is animated constantly or **linear**.

 Scenarios where the animation is faster at beginning and slower at the ending are called **non-linear animations**.